 What Is a Herniated Disk?

-Most back pain is often due to arthritis or a problem with back muscles, ligaments (which attach bones to one another), or tendons (which attach muscles to bones).
-A doctor's diagnosis is needed to confirm that a back problem is actually due to a herniated disk.
+Back pain may be due to arthritis or a problem with back muscles, ligaments (which attach bones to one another), or tendons (which attach muscles to bones).
+A doctor's diagnosis is needed to identify the cause of back pain and to confirm that a back problem is actually due to a herniated disk.

 Herniated disks are also known as slipped, ruptured, or prolapsed disks.
 A slipped disk hasn't moved out of place, despite its name.
 Instead, the outer layer of the disk has ruptured, allowing the softer inner tissue to bulge outwards.
 A prolapse is a condition in which an entire organ moves out of place.
 The term "herniated disk" is probably the best one in reference to the spine because it's the most accurate.
 A hernia is a condition in which part of an organ protrudes through the structure that encloses it.